TOC – Terrorist Financing

 - Collection and storage of funds: Funds are collected from various sources and stored in secret locations or offshore accounts, to later be dispatched.
 They may also use the traditional and informal Hawala payment system to move funds;

-- Transfer of funds: Then, money is moved or transferred via informal value transfer systems to the intended recipients, often through money laundering or the use of front organizations, shell companies, or informal methods of transferring money without any cash flow (e.g. Hawala, Hundi).
+- Transfer of funds: Then, money is moved or transferred via informal value transfer systems to the intended recipients, often through money laundering and its different stages or the use of front organizations, shell companies, or informal methods of transferring money without any cash flow (e.g. Hawala, Hundi).
 Funds may be moved across jurisdictions and through several channels, such as money remittances or cash couriers.
 Trade-based money laundering involving the movement of goods may also be considered;

 - Disbursal of funds: This is the final step where individuals or groups use the funds received to acquire equipment, and provide training and logistical support.
 The funds may also be used to pay for salaries for group members.